 What TV shows and films do you enjoy watching?

-I like Black Mirror, Umbrella Academy, Lucifer, anything Marvel or DC (The Flash, Black Lightening, Super Girl, The Arrow, Marvel Agents of Shield, loved Peggy Carter TV series but the network cancelled it).
+I like Black Mirror, The Umbrella Academy, Lucifer, anything Marvel or DC (The Flash, Black Lightning, Super Girl, The Arrow, Marvel Agents of S.H.I.E.L.D., I loved the Peggy Carter TV series but the network cancelled it).
 My all-time favourite is an old TV series Mister Ed (The Talking Horse), The Three Stooges, Wonder Woman (Lynda Carter), The Six Million Dollar Man, The Bionic Woman, the original Batman with Adam West (I have the whole series), Gilligan’s Island and The Abbott and Castello Show.

 What productions have you filmed recently and do you have any you are currently working on?